 There are situations when the required structure of a Renku project needs

-to be recreated or you have an existing Git repository for folder that
+to be recreated or you have an existing Git repository.
+You can solve

 You can also enable the external storage system for output files, if it was not installed previously.